 Government departments and charitable organisations with a focus on areas such as human rights, sexual health and identity issues are among the most common bodies to request translation on non-binary gender matters.
 However, as our global understanding and acceptance of such matters grows, the breadth of organisations requesting work on such documents is expanding.

 Gender identity is a hugely sensitive issue.
 Different countries and cultures have vastly different attitudes to matters of gender identity.
-Even within the same country, opinions can vary wildly, as shown by the controversy within the United States regarding the introduction of transgender toilets.
+Even within the same country, opinions can vary wildly, as shown by the controversy within the United States regarding the introduction of rules requiring schools to accommodate transgender children by allowing them to choose a bathroom based on gender identity instead of gender at birth.

 Gender identity refers to an individual’s perception of their gender.
 That perception does not necessarily correspond with their biological sex.